Economic part – Whole plant

 roots through layering.
 The seeds are small and usually stay dormant for 5–6 months.

-For one hectare of land, prepare three nursery beds (10 × 2 m each) in
+For one hectare of land, prepare three nursery beds (10 × 2 m each) in May by tilling and leveling

-and cover them with a thin layer of soil–compost mix.
-Keep the beds mulched and
+layer of soil–compost mix.
+Keep the beds mulched and water gently until

-water gently until seedlings appear in 6–7
+seedlings appear in 6–7 days.

-Once seedlings sprout, remove the
+Once seedlings sprout, remove the mulch to prevent them from

-mulch to prevent them from becoming too tall.
-After about 10–15 days, start giving regular light
+becoming too tall.
+After about 10–15

-irrigation until they are ready for transplanting.
-Seedlings are transplanted
+days, start giving regular light irrigation until they are ready for

-in the second half of June,
+transplanting.
+Seedlings are transplanted in the second half of June, spacing rows 45–60 cm apart and plants 30–45

-beds immediately after transplanting.
+cm apart.
+Water the beds immediately after transplanting.

 Fertilizer –